|Maggie and Dougall|

 |Unhappy Dougall.
 Photo by Judy.|

-I was surprised to hear from Judy directly on August 18th.
-She explained that Dougall was not doing well in Boston and that the consensus decision within Colonel Potter was to return him to Judy's farm where he would have open spaces to run and play like he had at Mom's.
+Not long after receiving these updates, I was surprised to hear from Judy on August 18th.
+She explained that Dougall was not doing as well in Boston as hoped and that the consensus decision within Colonel Potter was to return him to Judy's farm where he would have open spaces to run and play like he had at Mom's.
 They also hoped that being reunited with Maggie would improve his spirits.
 I understood completely; the previous weeks had been rough enough for me and I had not been displaced from my home and separated from my closest friends.

 Judy indicated that the transport was planned for the following weekend and asked if I was willing to help.
 Within the time it took to exchange a few text messages, I was committed to transporting Dougall back to Oakland County International in the Warrior.